pdorschner/check_mail/README.md

 ## Configuration
 ### Icinga
 **IMPORTANT**
-It is necessary to set the `check_timeout` always greater than the `critical threshold` because the *default timeout* of a plugin could be exceeded and icinga kills its process.
+`check_timeout` must be greater than the `critical threshold` otherwise the *default timeout* of a plugin could be exceeded and icinga kills its process.
 As a result, the plugin can never reach the *critical* state.
 Moreover `check_interval` has also to be lower than the `check_timeout`.
 Due to the fact, that the plugin *waits* for an email or rather an event, the execution time could be, in the worst case, higher than the `check_interval`.
 In such circumstances Icinga triggers *check_email* anew, even if the plugin did not finish correctly.
 >See *check_email.conf* for an example configuration